kritij19/100-days-of-code/README.md

 14. Miles to Km GUI- Interactive converterm made using tkinter.
 (Day 27)
 15. Pomodoro Project- Sets a timer that implements the pomodoro technique. four 25 min work - three 5 min break- one 20 min break(Day 28)
 16. Password Manager- GUI to enter and store email-id and password for a website.
 Can generate random passwords and copy to clipboard.
 Allows searching for previous data.
 Made using Tkinter.
 Data stored in JSON file.(Day 29 + 30)
+17. FlashCard Project- GUI to help learn a language (Currently French).Consists of 100 flashcards with a french word on one side and english translation on the other.The card automatically flips in 3 seconds.
+If the user gets it right they can click on the tick mark and the card will be removed from deck.
+(Day 31)